 In your final year, you will design your own research project with supervision from the Academic team.
 This year will see you complete the final core module, Social Psychology, and also allow you to choose optional modules to study based on your own preferences and interests.

-- Research Project (core): Within this module, students will conduct an independent piece of research with support from the programme team.
-This module aims to stimulate the critical evaluation and judgment formation skills of the students through the consolidation of the research knowledge and skills acquired at levels 4 and 5.
+- Research Project (core): Within this module, you will conduct an independent piece of research with support from the programme team.
+This module aims to stimulate your critical evaluation and judgment formation skills through the consolidation of the research knowledge and skills acquired at levels 4 and 5.

-- Clinical Psychology (optional): Within this module students will become acquainted with the main aspects of the discipline of Clinical Psychology, including the historical concepts; Clinical psychology as a profession; concepts of normality/abnormality; anxiety; schizophrenia; mood disorders; and dementia.
+- Clinical Psychology (optional): Within this module, you will become acquainted with the main aspects of the discipline of Clinical Psychology, including the historical concepts; Clinical psychology as a profession; concepts of normality/abnormality; anxiety; schizophrenia; mood disorders; and dementia.

-- Negotiated Learning (optional): This module enables students to negotiate learning, which is essential for their personal and professional development and for future employer requirements.
-Within this module, students will gain knowledge and understanding of the well-established principles and research in areas of psychology and of the way in which those principles and research have developed and are applied in a practical way.
+- Negotiated Learning (optional): This module enables you to negotiate learning, which is essential for your personal and professional development and for future employer requirements.
+Within this module, you will gain knowledge and understanding of the well-established principles and research in areas of psychology and of the way in which those principles and research have developed and are applied in a practical way.

-- Work-Based Learning (optional): Within this module, students are offered the opportunity to critically investigate and apply psychological knowledge to a work environment.
-The module aims to give students an insight and direct experience of professional psychology, as well as preparing students for work within professional contexts in psychological settings.
+- Work-Based Learning (optional): Within this module, you are offered the opportunity to critically investigate and apply psychological knowledge to a work environment.
+The module aims to give you an insight and direct experience of professional psychology, as well as prepare you for work within professional contexts in psychological settings.